FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY CONCEPTS LEARNT DURING THE BUILD

+- The currentLesson context is being updated from two points only the accordion items and the contentsection (auto-navigate to first lesson.)
+- The video player and the quill editor only read the currentLesson context and meaningful logic derived from this.
 - The routes do not just flow naturally.
 I have the power to control them to be exactly what i want them to be.
 - This will come in handy ` await Unit.deleteMany({ _id: { $in: unitIds } });`